 Playground at Block 230, Bukit Batok East Avenue 3

-Brightly coloured with rope netting and a little triangular trampoline, this HDB neighbourhood playground even has a spinning wheel kids can crawl into and swish around.
+Brightly coloured with rope netting and a little triangular trampoline, this HDB neighbourhood playground even has a spinning wheel that kids can crawl into and swish around.
 It stands on the site of the old seal playground that was demolished in 2013.

 Firefly Park, Block 304, Clementi Avenue 4